lbechberger/LearningPsychologicalSpaces/README.md

 python -m code.mds.preprocessing.preprocess_Shape path/to/within.csv path/to/within_between.csv path/to/output.pickle
 ```

 The file `within.csv` contains within category similarity judments (first study), the file `within_between.csv` contains similarity ratings both within and between categories (second study).
-All of these similarity ratings are based on shape similarity only (participants were explicitly asked to not consider *conceptual* similarity).
+The optional flag `-r` or `--reverse` can be set in order to reverse the order of similarity ratings (necessary when using conceptual similarity, as the scale there is inverted).

 The resulting `output.pickle` file makes use of the full dictionary structure outlined above.